 - Online naloxone training – get trained to administer naloxone and save a life from opioid overdose by watching this brief video.

-- Attend a live training.
-Find the times and locations of upcoming trainings here.
+- Attend live training.
+Find the times and locations of upcoming training here.

 Baltimore City’s Overdose Response Programs distribute naloxone to residents at high risk of opioid overdose.
 Between 2015 and August 2018, BCHD and its partners have trained more than 43,000 Baltimore residents - and saved the lives of nearly 3,000 family members, friends, and neighbors.

-In partnership with the Baltimore City Fire Department’s Emergency Medical Services (EMS) and Behavioral Health System Baltimore (BHSB), BCHD launched an overdose spike alert and response system in fall 2016.
-BCHD analyzes the times and locations of all overdoses reversed by EMS.
-When we detect a spike—several overdoses in a small area over a short period of time—we send an alert to the City’s addiction treatment providers and residents who live in the area, and we dispatch an outreach team to distribute naloxone and connect residents who need help to treatment.
+In partnership with the Baltimore City Fire Department’s Emergency Medical Services (EMS) and Behavioral Health System Baltimore (BHSB), BCHD launched an overdose spike alert and response system in the fall of 2016.
+When a spike in non-fatal overdoses is detected, which is several overdoses in a small area over a short period—we send an alert to the community and community-based organizations who have opted into receiving the alerts.
+Our goal is to dispatch street-based outreach teams to distribute naloxone in the CSAs where the overdoses are occurring.

 Leave Behind Program

-BCHD and EMS, with support from the Behavioral Health Administration, will launch a naloxone “leave-behind” pilot in summer 2018.
-When responding to overdose-related 911 calls, EMS providers will be able to able to distribute naloxone kits to members of the patient’s family, to friends, and/or to other residents in the area.
-This will allow us to micro-target the distribution of naloxone—getting it into the hands of those most likely to save a life—even when the number of non-fatal overdoses in an area is not great enough to trigger a full spike response.
+The Baltimore City Health Department and EMS, with support from the Behavioral Health Administration, launched a naloxone “leave-behind” pilot beginning in the summer of 2018.
+When responding to overdose-related 911 calls, EMS providers have distributed or left behind over 1500 kits of naloxone to members of the family, friends, and/or other residents in the area, or at the scene of the health emergency.
+This program allows micro-targeting the distribution of naloxone—getting it into the hands of those most likely to save a life—even when the number of non-fatal overdoses in an area is not significant enough to trigger a complete spike response.